getkuby/kuby-core/README.md

 Kuby.define(:production)
 ```

 Deploy environments usually closely mirror your Rails environments.
 For example, you might create a new Rails environment called "staging" or "preprod" that's used to test production changes before they go live.
+You'll want to create a "staging" Kuby deploy environment as well.

 If you're a small shop or hobbyist though, chances are the "production" deploy environment is all you need.